oskarrough/codesandnotes/content/Front-end/easier-html.md

 ## Other ways of writing HTML

 By design HTML is simple in its syntax.
 [Jade](http://jade-lang.com/) and <a href="http://haml.info/">HAML</a> are two ways of adding more features to your markup writing.

-@todo: write about web components and html imports
+Whatever you chose, be sure to consider the costs of adding another language on top of HTML.
+Not relying on any extra step of compiling here can save you some headaches and it's easier to copy paste snippets from the internet.

 ## References